CSC09555-v01.jpg

 Fort Worth, Texas based bassoonist Nicole Haywood Vera Tenorio has made a name for herself as one of the fastest rising orchestral musicians in the country, having held numerous positions in professional orchestras on both United States coasts.
 Using her orchestral positions as a platform, she continues to seek opportunities to contribute to the community on a more intimate scale as an educator and chamber musician.
 Nicole is currently Acting Bassoon/Contrabassoon of the Fort Worth Symphony Orchestra.
 She is also Assistant Principal and Second Bassoon of the Grant Park Orchestra in Chicago during the summer months.
 She previously served as Acting Assistant Principal and Second Bassoon of the Oregon Symphony for three seasons, Acting Second Bassoon of the Kansas City Symphony and Acting Bassoon/Contrabassoon of The Florida Orchestra.

 After years of working as a nanny for multiple families while she attended college, Nicole discovered a passion for working with young children.
 She combines this passion with her music through multiple outreach initiatives, including as part of the Grant Park Orchestra’s “Classical Campers” arts immersion program, where she serves dozens of children each summer through interactive workshops and engaged musical storytelling.
-While with the Oregon Symphony, Nicole participated in The Lullaby Project which is conceived through Carnegie Hall's Weill Music Institute.
-Oregon Symphony musicians worked with local singer-songwriters, mothers, fathers and parents-to-be at Portland Homeless Family Solutions to create lullabies for their children.
+While with the Oregon Symphony, Nicole participated in The Lullaby Project where Oregon Symphony musicians worked with local singer-songwriters, mothers, fathers and parents-to-be at Portland Homeless Family Solutions to create lullabies for their children.
 In other communities, Nicole has performed in centers for children that have experienced trauma, giving concerts where the children can sing along.
 Spreading happiness and curiosity through music in these ways remains among the most gratifying of her work.

 Recordings